remotestorage/remotestorage.js/docs/api/remotestorage/classes/RemoteStorage.md

 > **scope**(`path`): [`BaseClient`](../../baseclient/classes/BaseClient.md)

-This method enables you to quickly instantiate a BaseClient, which you can use to directly read and manipulate data in the connected storage account.
+This method allows you to quickly instantiate a BaseClient, which you can use to directly read and manipulate data in the connected storage account.

-Please use this method only for debugging and development, and choose or create a :doc:`data module </data-modules>` for your app to use.
+Please use this method only for debugging and development, and choose or create a [data module](../../../data-modules) for your app to use.

 #### Parameters